-In most other counties across the state, evictions are postponed until June 20th per Gov. Cooper’s order.
-June 20th is a Saturday, thus, practically, the first summary ejectment proceedings will occur on June 22nd.
-According to Gov. Cooper’s most recent Executive Order for rent owed between May 30 and June 20, 2020, your landlord is required to give you six months to pay the rent, and cannot charge late fees for rent owed during that period.
-During the six month period, the Landlord cannot move to evict you based on non-payment of the June rent.
+Additionally, according to Gov. Cooper’s executive order, your landlord is required to give you six months to pay rent owed between May 30th and June 20th, 2020.
+During the six-month period, your landlord cannot move to evict you based on non-payment of the June rent.
 This does not prevent the landlord to for moving to evict a tenant for a reason other than non-payment.
 Additionally, a landlord may be able to evict a tenant for rent that is owed prior to May 30th.

 The Order’s evictions moratorium:

 - Would prevent landlords from initiating summary ejections or other eviction proceedings against a tenant for nonpayment or late payment of rent;